 We recognise that every student has individual needs and has every right to the best possible educational opportunity.
 Our SENDCo, Mrs E Spencer alongside our Additional Intervention Team Leader, Mrs M Inwood, organise targeted interventions for boys with additional needs.
 Targeted interventions are mostly delivered outside of lessons to ensure rapid progression.
-It is important to note that at NSB we do not routinely have Teaching Assistants who provide in class support for students.
+It is important to note that at NSB we do not have Teaching Assistants who provide in class support for students.
+At NSB we have the Additional Intervention Team who provide targeted interventions in a number of specialist areas of SEND.